finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_instrument_identifier**
-> Instrument update_instrument_identifier(identifier_type, identifier, request=request)
+> Instrument update_instrument_identifier(identifier_type, identifier, request)

 [EARLY ACCESS] Update instrument identifier

-Adds, updates, or removes an identifier on an instrument
+Update, insert or delete a single instrument identifier for a single instrument.
+If it is not being deleted  the identifier will be updated if it already exists and inserted if it does not.

 ### Example